FayCarsons/ocaml-joy/README.md

 ## Complex shapes

-`repeat` returns a single primitive, when you might expect an operation like that to return a list of shapes.
+`repeat` returns a single joy_shape, when you might expect an operation like that to return a list of shapes.
 It actually *sort* of does both, let me explain.

-In addition to the usual geometric primitives, Joy also has a `Complex` type.
+In addition to the usual geometric joy_shapes, Joy also has a `Complex` type.
-This is a list of shapes that act like a single primitive.
-This means that transformations applied to a complex primitive are applied uniformly to every primitive contained in a complex primitive.
-This is useful because it allows you to create more visually complex shapes and treat the the same as you would primitives, transforming and composing them.
-In addition to `repeat`, a complex primitive can also be created like so:
+This is a list of shapes that act like a single joy_shape.
+This means that transformations applied to a complex joy_shape are applied uniformly to every joy_shape contained in a complex joy_shape.
+This is useful because it allows you to create more visually complex shapes and treat the the same as you would joy_shapes, transforming and composing them.
+In addition to `repeat`, a complex joy_shape can also be created like so:

 ```ocaml